SamFu1113/Linux/README.md

 the problems which may result by upgrading your kernel.

 -------------------------------------------------------------------
-In the linux-5.8.1 directory
+## In the linux-5.8.1 directory
+ˋˋˋsh
-# vim linux-5.8.1/Makefile
+vim linux-5.8.1/Makefile
+ˋˋˋ

 in line 1073
 (add newSystemcall/)
 kernel/ certs/ mm/ fs/ ipc/ security/ crypto/ block/ newSystemcall/